Last Updated: December 13, 2024

 Step 2: Once you have identified the stakeholders, categorize them into groups based on their level of interest in the project and their level of influence.
 This will help you prioritize your stakeholder engagement efforts and determine which stakeholders require the most attention.

 Step 3: Determine stakeholder needs and expectations.
-This may involve conducting interviews, surveys, or focus groups to gather stakeholder information.
+Gathering information may involve interviews, surveys, or focus groups.
 Review project documentation or past experiences to identify everyday stakeholder needs and expectations.

 Step 4: Enter High, Average, or Low.
 Determine each stakeholder's influence on the project.
 This may involve assessing the stakeholder's level of authority, expertise, or access to resources.
 Consider their level of interest in the project, as stakeholders with high interest may be more likely to influence the project's outcome.

-Step 5: Based on your stakeholder analysis, develop a stakeholder engagement plan outlining how you will engage with each stakeholder category throughout the project life cycle.
-This may involve regular communication, providing project updates, or soliciting stakeholder feedback.
+Step 5: Based on your stakeholder analysis, develop a stakeholder engagement plan outlining how you will interact with each stakeholder category throughout the project's life cycle.
+This may involve regular communication, project updates, or soliciting feedback.

 Step 6: Select a person to monitor stakeholder engagement throughout the project to ensure that stakeholders are satisfied with its progress and that their needs and expectations are being met.
 If any issues or concerns arise, take steps to address them and adjust your stakeholder engagement plan as needed.